Eva-Biedron/EVAbase/README.md

-# EVAbase
+# EVAbase: a personal collections database
-SQL database for my personal natural history and 'art' collection
+I need a relational database to catalog and track my personal natural history and art collection.
+The structure of EVAbase is drawn my own experience using Specify (https://www.specifysoftware.org/) and MCZbase (a modified ARCTOS collection management system, http://arctos.database.museum/) and my evolving understanding of databases.
+Currently, EVAbase consists of a specimen table and a linked accession table.
+My next steps will be to incorporate a locality table and review field names for compliance with Darwin Core terms (https://dwc.tdwg.org/list/).